leonstel/leonstel.github.io/blogs/gmap4.md

 }
 ```

-Markers will be toggled visually with `show()` and `hide()`.
+Markers will be toggled visually by its MutantType with `show()` and `hide()`.
+When no type has been given than it will
-If no type has been given than it will show/hide all the markers.
+show/hide all the markers.
 Through the separation of making markers
 visible or not is handy so now you can load all marker in memory and on the map.
-Later you can show or hide
+Later on you can show or hide
 the ones you want.
-The map will feel more performant because it won't have to rerender the markers on the map all the
+Because it won't have to rerender the markers all the time it will feel more performing.
-time just hide or show existing once this is much faster.

 ```
 // src/app/map/GoogleMapInstance.ts